ruolin/strawberry/README.md

 What is Strawberry?
 ==================
 Strawberry is a C++ program for fast yet accurate ab initio transcript reconstruction and quantification from RNA-seq data.
 It is written in C++11, and is available as open source software.
-It leverages the speed and the accuracy in such a way that it finishes assembling and quantifing 10 million aligned artifical reads within 2 minutes on a 16GB RAM and core-i7 desktop while achieving over 90% correlation with the ground truth.
-This accuracy is very close to a very differnt yet state-of-art known transcript quantification approach, RSEM.
+It leverages the speed and the accuracy in such a way that it finishes assembling and quantifying 10 million aligned simulated reads within 2 minutes on a 16GB RAM and core-i7 desktop while achieving over 90% correlation with the ground truth.
+This accuracy is very close to a very different yet state-of-art known transcript quantification approach, RSEM.

 Strawberry is a genome-guided transcript-level assembler and quantification tool.
 It runs on aligned RNA-seq data in BAM format.
-Strawberry is specially designed for paired-end data based on our belief that it is advantageous to use paired-end RNA-seq over single-end data.
+The assembly and quantification are an inseparable whole in a sense that every eukaryotes RNA-seq experiment is likely to generate unknown transcripts.
+Strawberry's assembler takes advantages of the latest genome assembly and stat-of-art splice-awareness aligners and are thereby more accurate then the de novo assemblers.
+This program is specially designed for paired-end data based on our belief that it is advantageous to use paired-end RNA-seq over single-end data.
 It empirically infers the insert length distribution from the reads that are mapped uniquely and concordantly.
-For those halfmapped reads, it simulates their other end based on the mapped orientation and the insert length distribution.
+For those half-mapped reads, it generates the other ends based on the mapped orientation and the insert length distribution.

-Strawberry consists of two module: assembly module and quantifcation module.
+Strawberry consists of two module: assembly module and quantification module.
 The two modules work in a sequential manner.
 The assembly module parses aligned reads into splicing graphs and it uses network flow algorithms to selected the most possible transcripts.
-The quantification module uses a statistcal model, more accuratly a Poisson generalized linear model with identity link, to assign ambiguous reads to possible transcripts.
+The quantification module uses a statistical model, more accurately a Poisson generalized linear model with identity link, to assign ambiguous reads to possible transcripts.
 Strawberry simultaneous estimates the transcript abundances and corrects for sequencing bias through the EM steps.
 <hr />

 Prerequisites